 X-Ray and UV Photoelectron Spectroscopy

-In X-ray photoelectron spectroscopy, the photoelectrons have energies characteristic of the atom they came from, allowing us to make elemental and chemical determinations.
-Ultraviolet photons used for UV photoelectron spectroscopy have lower energies and probe the electrons in the outermost valence levels of the surface atoms, yielding surface electronic structure information such as work function and valence band-edge.
+In X-ray photoelectron spectroscopy (XPS), the photoelectrons have energies characteristic of the atom they came from, allowing us to make elemental and chemical determinations.
+Ultraviolet photons used for UV photoelectron spectroscopy (UPS) have lower energies and probe the electrons in the outermost valence levels of the surface atoms, yielding surface electronic structure information such as work function and valence band-edge.

 Evaluates bonding environments of surface layers via XPS, and valence states via UPS.
 Ultrahigh vacuum facilitates sample cleanliness.
 Aluminum, magnesium, and monochromated Al Kα radiation allow a variety of analytical conditions.
 A high-resolution electron energy analyzer minimizes the spread of photoelectrons, allowing accurate determination of energies and enhanced peak separation for accurate chemical identifications.